kazewong/SelfStudyingGuide/science/math/roadmap.typ

 = The sequence of books to read

+== Introduction and Preliminaries

+- *Introduction to Mathematical Logic* by Elliott Mendelson

 == Analysis
 - *Understanding Analysis* by Stephen Abbott
 - *Elementary Analysis: The Theory of Calculus* by Kenneth A. Ross